4d/docs/docs/WebServer/qodly-studio.md

 - create webforms by placing components on a page
 - map components to data
-- trigger QodlyScript code by configuring events
+- trigger 4D code by configuring events
 - and much more.

 :::info